fletchjeff/sentiment_sparklyr/README.md

 This project builds two different Sentiment Analysis models.
 One model is based on text from the Simpsons TV show available on Kaggle [here](https://www.kaggle.com/pierremegret/dialogue-lines-of-the-simpsons) and uses **R code** (specifically [Sparklyr](https://spark.rstudio.com/)) to train the model.
-The other model is based on the Sentiment 140 dataset, also available on kaggle [here](https://www.kaggle.com/kazanova/sentiment140) and uses Tensorflow with GPU.
+The other model is based on the Sentiment 140 dataset, also available on kaggle [here](https://www.kaggle.com/kazanova/sentiment140) and uses **Python Code** (specifically [Tensorflow](https://tensorflow.org) with GPU).
 The end result is an application that will send a test sentence to either of the deployed models and show the predicted sentiment result.

 ![table_view](images/app.png)

-The goal is to build a senitment classifier model using various techniques to predict the senitment of a new sentence in real time.
+The goal is to build a senitment classifier model using various techniques to predict the senitment of a new sentence, in real time.

 By following the notebooks and scripts in this project, you will understand how to perform similar sentiment analysis tasks on CML as well as how to use the platform's major features to your